ECAC Common Evaluation Process (CEP) of security equipment

 Categories of security equipment

-The following sections provide information on the equipment that has been evaluated as meeting an ECAC/EU performance standard.
+The following sections provide information on the equipment configurations that have been evaluated as meeting a currently valid ECAC/EU performance standard.
 The lists for all CEP equipment types can be downloaded via the links provided in the table below.
 Please note that the evaluation made, and the performance standard attributed, are valid only for the configuration(s) of the equipment indicated in the table.
 These lists will be updated regularly, usually on a quarterly basis, as test results are analysed and endorsed by the CEP Management Group.

 The CEP currently applies to the following categories of security equipment: